 This course is the second course in the microeconomics sequence.
 We will build on the fundamental material of ECON 201 by considering the pricing and employment of inputs, game theory, Cournot's and Stackelberg's models of quantity competition, Liontief's input - output model, general equilibrium theory, Pareto optimal theory, welfare economics, externalities, public goods, and information economics.
 This course will integrate the mathematical tools that students gained in ECON 211 into the standard microeconomic analysis.

 PREREQUISITES: ECON 201, ECON 211

-EVALUATION: Two (2) in-class midterm examinations, four (4) assignments, and a final examination in December.
+EVALUATION: Two (2) in-class midterm examinations, two (2) assignments, and a final examination in late July or August.

 MIDTERMS, ASSIGNMENTS, AND FINAL EXAMINATION